 (3) In the case when $X_0$ is not smooth consider the field $\nu_0$ induced by $\nu$ on $X_0$ and the rational first integral $f_0$ induced by $f$.
 One can see that the surjectivity of $f : X \to B$ is equivalent to the fact that $f_0$ is not regular on $X_0$. \erem

-\bnota Suppose that Notation \ref{nota.rational} holds and $g: X \to B'$ is another $\C$- or $\C^*$-fibration on $X$ over a complete curve $B'$ such that a general fiber of $g$ is not contained in a general fiber of $f$ and vice versa.
+\bnota Suppose we are in Setting \ref{nota.rational} and let $g: X \to B'$ be another $\C$- or $\C^*$-fibration on $X$ over a complete curve $B'$ such that a general fiber of $g$ is not contained in a general fiber of $f$ and vice versa.
 Let $\hat g : \hX' \to B'$ be a proper extension of $g$ to an SNC-completion of $X$ by a pseudo-minimal divisor $\hD'$. \enota

-\bprop Let Notation \ref{second.fibration} hold.
-Then $B_1$ (and therefore $B_2$) is a rational curve and $X$ is a rational surface.
+\bprop Assume the Setting \ref{second.fibration}.
+Then $B$ (and, therefore, $B'$) is a rational curve and $X$ is a rational surface.
 Furthermore, if $f: X \to B$ is surjective then either

-{\rm (1)} the dual graph of $\hD$ (and therefore of $\hE$) is linear, or
+{\rm (1)} the dual graph of $\hD$ (and, therefore, of $\hE$) is linear, or

 {\rm (2)} the dual graph of $\hD$ is of form

 $ \cou{B_1 \, \, \, \, \, \, \, }{-1 \, \, \, \, \, \, \, \, \, }\nlin\cshiftup{\tilde C_1}{-2}\slin\cshiftdown{\tilde C_2}{-2}\lin\cou{C_0}{w_0}\lin\cou{C_1}{w_1}\lin\ldots\lin\cou{C_{n}}{w_{n}} , $ where $w_i\leq -2$ for $i\geq 0$.
 In particular, in (2) $\hat f$ has three singular fibers $\hat f^{-1}(b_0), \hat f^{-1}(b_1)$, and $ \hat f^{-1}(b_2)$ containing $C_0, \tilde C_1$, and $\tilde C_2$ respectively.